janosmiko/janosmiko.github.io/content/blog/2021-09-08-bitbucket-pipelines-runners-in-k8s.md

 export BASE64_OAUTH_CLIENT_SECRET=$(echo -n $OAUTH_CLIENT_SECRET | base64)
 ```

+Note: if you are using an `echo` command which doesn't support `-n` (skip trailing newline) you can change base64
+behaviour to ignore it using the following flag: `base64 –wrap 0`.

+Thanks Dave Harvey for pointing this out!

 ### Implementation in Kubernetes

 Now on the interesting part.
 Replace the `${VAR_NAME}` placeholders with the contents of those variables.